$50 Off Any Repair

 Bigger does not always mean better.
 First, you will have to spend more to purchase a large mini-split.

-Second, when the mini-split is too big, it will short cycle.
-This means your system will constantly turn off and on, increasing the wear and tear on it.
-You will ultimately have to call an AC repair service to help you with a larger, more expensive unit.
+Second, when the mini-split is too big, it will short-cycle.
+This means your system will repeatedly turn on and off, increasing wear and tear.

 It will also not have a chance to dehumidify the air adequately, and you will ultimately have damp air in your home.
-More moisture means an uncomfortable home and breeding ground for mold and subsequent mold illness.
-In the end, you’ll end up in an unhealthy and uncomfortable environment.

 JD's Plumbing Heating & Air Conditioning Denver, CO